yoanlcq/vek/README.md

 ## Why don't I get pretty assembly on debug builds ?

-You don't actually care in this situations.
+You don't actually care in this situation.
 It's release builds you're after.

 Also keep in mind that Rust checks for integer overflows on debug builds, so e.g your pretty `Vec4<i32>` addition won't be lowered to `paddd` on